 If you need to contact the Center for Global Study and Engagement after hours for emergency assistance in a very serious situation, call the Dickinson College Public Safety 24-Hour Hotline (001-717-245-1111), identify yourself and the program, describe the emergency briefly, and give a number for call back.
-The operator will locate the proper CGSE staff member, who will return your call.
+The operator will locate the proper CGSE staff member, who will return the call.

-CGSE's Travel Agency:
+The Center for Global Study and Engagement's Travel Agency:

-Advantage Travel 313 East Willow Street Syracuse, NY 13203
+Advantage Travel 313 East Willow Street Syracuse, NY 13203 Tel: 1-800-788-1980 FAX: 315-471-6264 E-mail: Mary Ann Clark maclark@advantagecny.com

-TEL: 1-800-788-1980 or 315-471-2222

-FAX: 315-471-6264 Contact: Mary Anne Clark maclark@advantagecny.com

-Embassy of the Republic of Korea:
+Embassy of the People's Republic of China: